A Pragmatic Look at Deep Imitation Learning: Background

 \subsection{Adversarial Imitation Learning}

-The theory behind GAIL \cite{ho2016generative} is that of maximum entropy occupancy measure matching.
-In generative adversarial network training \cite{goodfellow2014generative}, the ``generator'' is trained to output samples that fool the ``discriminator'' $D: \mathcal{S} \times \mathcal{A} \rightarrow (0, 1)$, whilst the discriminator is trained to discriminate between samples from the generator and the data distribution.
+Adversarial IL methods instead learn a reward function online using adversarial training, motivated by maximum entropy occupancy measure matching \citep{ho2016generative}.
+In generative adversarial network training \citep{goodfellow2014generative}, the ``generator'' is trained to output samples that fool the ``discriminator'' $D: \mathcal{S} \times \mathcal{A} \rightarrow (0, 1)$, whilst the discriminator is trained to discriminate between samples from the generator and the data distribution.
 This is a minimax game, in which the equilibrium solution corresponds to minimising the Jensen-Shannon divergence between the generated and real distributions.
 In GAIL, $\hat{\pi}$ plays the role of the generator, and the discriminator is trained on state-action pairs from $\hat{\pi}$ and $\pi^*$: ${\min_G \max_D \mathbb{E}_{s, a \sim \pi^*}[\log(D(s, a))] + \mathbb{E}_{s, a \sim \hat{\pi}}[\log(1 - D(s, a))]}$.
 Under this formulation, higher values indicate how ``expert'' $D$ believes its input to be.